Wednesday, January 29, 2025

 What To Wear Skiing

-The day I could walk was basically the day my parents had me skiing.
+The day I could walk was basically when my parents had me skiing.
 My dad had skied all his life, and when my parents were dating, he taught my mom how to ski.
 Many of my extended family and friends ski- it's popular here as we have quick access to slopes and typically get quite a bit of snow each winter.

 It's a great workout, a fun way to spend time outside in the winter, and a great social sport.